gaowudao/CRITERIA3D/README.md

 ## CRIT1D
 CRIT1D is a test program for the libraries criteria1D, crop and soil.

-To compile it use Makeall_CRITERIA1D.pro, example data are available in DATA/Criteria1d/
+To compile it, use the project *Makeall_CRITERIA1D*.
+Example data are available in *DATA/Criteria1d* directory.

 # License
 CRITERIA3D has been developed under contract issued by